Brighton and Hove Psychotherapy

 What is transference?

 I am sometimes asked, “What is transference?”
-Some clients are strongly negative towards the idea (of how they understand) the concept.
+Some patients are strongly negative towards the idea (of how they understand) the concept.
 A blog seems like a good opportunity to de-mystify this term and emphasise its importance to psychotherapy and to psychodynamic and psychoanalytic counselling.

 Freud Again!

 The notion of transference dates back to Freud.
-He used the term to describe how patients (clients) will project, or quite literally, transfer their feelings from a significant childhood relationship onto their psychotherapist.
+He used the term to describe how patients will project, or quite literally, transfer their feelings from a significant childhood relationship onto their psychotherapist.

 What’s Wrong With That?